odin-lang/odin-lang.org/content/docs/overview.md

 #assert(len(x) == 5)
 ```

-Array access is always bounds checked (at compile-time and at runtime).
+Array access is bounds checked by default, both at compile-time (with constant indices) and at runtime.
 This can be disabled and enabled at a per block level with the `#no_bounds_check` and `#bounds_check` directives, respectively:

 ```odin
 #no_bounds_check {